Bounds on the Jensen Gap, and Implications for Mean-Concentrated Distributions: Declarations

-\section{Acknowledgement}

-This work is partly funded by National Institutes of Health [grant number R01GM110077].
+XG proves most theorems and is responsible for most part of paper writing.
+MS has major contribution on the organization of the paper and paper writing of the whole paper, and provides critical insights on Section \ref{subsec:lower-convex} and Proposition \ref{prop:convex-alpha-1}.
+AER has contribution on technical discussion and supervision of the overall project.

+\subsection{Acknowledgement}

 The authors would like to thank Justin S. Smith for a thorough proof reading to correct grammatical errors.
 The authors would like to thank J.G.
-Liao for the discussion on the connection between our results and his work\cite{liao2017sharpening}.
+Liao for the discussion on the connection between our results and his work \cite{liao2017sharpening}.